• Learn with me

 Beeswax is a renewable resource, is completely biodegradable and doesn't require any chemical processing for use!

 Many quality beeswax candle companies can be found online and at specialty shops in your area.
 Be sure to search for 100% beeswax candles.
-You won't find them at discount shops or major departments stores!
+You won't find them at discount shops or major department stores!
 Farmer's markets are also a great place to check.

 Some companies and DIY recipes add coconut oil to beeswax candles because it's a natural, non-toxic way to help the candle burn more consistently and burn to the edge instead of tunnelling.
 However, it is totally optional!
-Here is a guide for how to avoid and fix tunnelling.

 candles and greenery arranged on a shelf below a round mirror